Qarj/WebImblaze/README.md

 2. Change to the folder where you extracted the webinject.pl file too.
 For example, if webinject.pl is in a folder called WebInject, then
     * `CD C:\WebInject` then press 'Enter'

-3. Now just type `webinject.pl` and hit 'Enter'
+3. Now type `webinject.pl tests/hello.xml` and hit 'Enter'

 If everything worked ok, then you'll see something like the following: